pvamos/alpine-k8s/README.md

 ...
 ```

-Both HAProxy hosts are configured the similarly, forwarding requests to the API servers on the 3 controlplane nodes:
+Both HAProxy hosts are configured similarly, forwarding requests to the API servers on the 3 controlplane nodes:

 ```
 defaults